 Note on skimming, straining the broth

 What's next?
-I'll be sharing a simple chicken salad recipe to use up that shredded chicken, an Asian-inspired buckwheat noodle soup that can use some of this chicken broth, and a wonderful Stracciatella soup.
+Try this easy and healthy chicken salad recipe to use up that shredded chicken, an Asian-inspired buckwheat noodle soup that can use some of this chicken broth, and make this delicious Stracciatella (or Italian egg drop) soup.

 - 1 tablespoon sea or kosher salt

-- 2 to 3 cloves of garlic, peeled (optional)
+- 2 - 3 cloves of garlic peeled (optional)